Tool Guides

 Why the distinction matters

 The format affects how the credential is used.
 Dense strings are often fine when stored in a password manager.
-Phrase-like passwords can be easier to read, type, and share in human workflows.
+Phrase-like passwords can be easier to read, type, and transfer accurately in human workflows.

 Use a standard password when